dpodboj1/brandwatch-challenge/README.md

 Clone the repo and install dependencies by typing `npm install` if using npm or `yarn` if using yarn.

 ## Scripts
-* `npm build` or `yarn build` to create an optimized production build in /build folder.
+* Use `npm build` or `yarn build` to create an optimized production build in /build folder.
 * Use `npm start` or `yarn start` to launch the app in the browser using a development server.
 * Use `npm test` or `yarn test` to run all tests.